 Below is a brief description of the definitions you will see in the report:

 IN = INSPECTED.
 This means the system or component was inspected and found to be functioning properly, or in acceptable condition at the time of the inspection.
 No further comment is necessary but whenever possible additional information about materials used in the construction and how to care for or maintain the home

 NI = NOT INSPECTED.
 This indicates that at least part of a system or component could not be inspected or inspected thoroughly.

 X = NOT PRESENT.
 This indicates that a system or component was not present at the time of inspection.
 If the system or component should have been present, a comment will follow.

 RR = REPAIR/REPLACE.
 This indicates that an action is recommended, and/or a safety hazard was observed and should be repaired, replaced, monitored or removed by a licensed contractor.
 Minor maintenance issues will be addressed in the report, however will not be rated as defective.

-For Agents, viewing the summary may be a more efficient use of your time!
+For Agents, viewing the summary may be a more efficient use of your time.
 On the right side is the PDF button that allow you to view or print the summary only.
 On the top edge is the "Agent Tools" button that opens a window you can easily copy/paste from.
-Thank you for all the hard work that you put into this transaction!
-We appreciate all your hard work into this deal!
+Thank you for all the hard work that you put into this transaction.

-An inspector is considered a "Generalist" in that the job is to identify and report potential issues rather than diagnose the specific cause or repair items.
-For this reason, you will find that it is often recommended to seek further evaluation by a qualified professional such as an Electrical, Plumbing, or Roofing contractor.
+A home inspector is considered a "generalist" in that the job is to identify and report potential issues rather than diagnose the specific cause or repair items.
+For this reason, you will find that it is often recommended to seek further evaluation by a qualified professional such as an electrical, plumber, HVAC specialist, or roofing contractor.